Nyctophiliac1918/lottery-app/README.md

 * public: contains all the static assets like html, logos and styles file which are to be served.

 ### Backend
-* src
 * db/mongoose.js: Configures the database.
 * models: Defines different mongoose models.
 * routers: Defines routers for the main express app.
 * app.js: Instantiates and configures the main app.